 If we keep doing the same things that we have always done, reacting to the same situations/events in the same way as we have always done, then we can only ever expect to get the same results we have always obtained!
 We will just be stuck on the same level of the game, repeating the same lessons over and over again.
 This means that if a particular situation/person/event has always upset you in the past, and you are exposed to it again, you are most likely to repeat the same habitual negative response, and feel the same negative emotions.

-Awareness allows us to realize that we have the option to change the way we respond.
-So instead of unconsciously reacting in ways that we always have, we can choose different conscious thoughts and actions (practice mindfullness) that will be of benefit to our personal growth and development and will result in increased overall happiness and satisfaction with our life!
+Awareness of your thoughts and habits will allow you to realize that you have the option to change the way you respond.
+So instead of unconsciously reacting in ways that you always have, you can choose different conscious thoughts and actions (practice mindfulness) that will be of benefit to your personal growth and development.
+This will eventully result in an increase in overall happiness and satisfaction with life!

-We can make the most out of ALL situations and events just by putting our focus where it will produce the desired good feelings and emotions for us.
+Make the most out of all situations and events, no matter how much you dislike them, just by training your point of attention to go where it will produce the desired good feelings and emotions, is always the best option.

 How is life like a game?